 Download the description of the pochette 1679 (September 2014).

-3. An angélique, dated 1698, has turned up in England; the upper neck and pegbox are missing, but otherwise it is a well preserved instrument.
-It was given the number TieWV 101a.
+3. An angélique, dated 1698, has turned up in England; it was given the number TieWV 101a.

 2. An original bridge for viola da gamba TieWV 32?